 Therefore, most CTAs are straightforward hyperlinks that send readers from point A to point B. But it could be something better, raising CTR (click-through rates) and making your content much better for conversions.
-So it's not only a question of how to write your CTA but also to design it as a nice button.
-It's been proven that button-based CTAs have at least 25% better CTR.
-Most of the email marketing SaaS available have an option to make a button-based CTA easily, so take advantage of that.
+So it's not only a question of how to write your CTA but also to design it as a beautiful button.
+It has been proven that button-based CTAs have at least 25% better CTR.
+Most of the email marketing SaaS available can easily make a button-based CTA, so take advantage of that.

-If you do a basic design on your email, hyperlinked CTA is still a viable design option, especially if you're writing your email in first-person and going through the personal route, but for most brands and businesses, a well-designed button CTA is preferable than a hyperlink one.
+If you do a basic design on your email, hyperlinked CTA is still a viable design option, especially if you're writing your first-person email and going through the personal route.
+Yet, for most brands and businesses, a well-designed button CTA is preferable than a hyperlink one.
 And how can you ensure it is well-designed?
 Well, it has to grab attention at the same time it has to feel organic.
-And that's why 48% of the brands use the same colors on their CTAs than their logos, according to Really Good Emails.
+That is why 48% of brands use the same colors for their CTAs as their logos, according to Really Good Emails.

-One of the reasons why button-based CTAs have better CTR is that they are much easier to find than hyperlink CTAs, especially if your reader is just giving a glance at your email.
-It is able to grab attention and blend-in in your email but never get invisible - the CTA has to stand out somehow.
+One of the reasons why button-based CTAs have better CTR is that they are easier to find than hyperlink CTAs, especially if your reader is just looking at your email.
+It can grab attention and blend-in in your email but never get invisible - the CTA has to stand out somehow.

-If you're going through the hyperlink route, be sure to use a different color in the text of your hyperlink.
+If you're going through the hyperlink route, be sure to use a different color in your hyperlink text.
 If the color is the same, it will be a lot harder for your reader to identify it quickly.
-Most of the readers are just going to give a glance at your email, scanning for important information.
-So having a CTA that is easily accessible can make some of those people click.
+Most readers are just going to glance at your email, scanning for important information.
+So having an easily accessible CTA can make some of those people click.

-That leaves us to another lesson: CTA placement is very important.
-Having your CTA on the wrong spot can lead to many people, not even seeing it.
-You have to place your CTA within the body of your email, and it has to be visible as soon as your reader opens it - if he has to scroll to find it, it's less likely that he will find and click on your CTA.
+That leaves us to another lesson: placement is essential.
+Having your CTA on the wrong spot can lead to many people not even seeing it.
+You have to place the button within the body of your email, and it has to be visible as soon as your reader opens it - if he has to scroll to find it, it's less likely that he will find and click on your CTA.

 Learning how to write your CTAs effectively

-Having a nice design is just part of the solution.
+Having an excellent design is just part of the solution.
 You also have to get what you write into your CTA right.
-Again, you have to think about which action you want your reader to perform and find a word/phrase that is appropriate.
+Again, you have to think about which action you want your reader to perform and find a word/phrase appropriate.
 This will be the first piece of the puzzle.
 If you use words that show a benefit to your reader, even better - it can raise the CTR in up to 10%!

 You are here to drive action, so your words should indicate action.
-The most common words for CTAs include things like: try, buy, get, order, reserve, download, add, sign up and register - some of those words, however, are what we call "friction words," and you should avoid it at all costs.
+The most common terms for CTAs include: try, buy, get, order, reserve, download, add, sign up and register - some of those words, however, are what we call "friction words," and you should avoid it at all costs.

-Those words describe things that people have to do, not things they want to do, causing cognitive friction.
+Those words describe things that people have to do, not something they want to do, causing cognitive friction.
 To convert, you have to focus on what people want to do.
 Words that suggest that people have to give up something (time, money, energy) are high friction words, such as: buy, sign up, submit, give, invest, donate, or complete.
-There are also medium friction words that suggest you get something out of a possible effort: join, share, switch, find, star, visit, and learn.
-You don't have to avoid those completely but take care.
+There are also common friction words that suggest you get something out of a possible effort: join, share, switch, find, star, visit, and learn.
+You don't have to avoid those entirely but take care.

-What we are looking for are low-friction words that show passive gratification or some work that doesn't feel like work.
+We are looking for low-friction words that show passive gratification or work that doesn't feel like work.
 These words may include: get, receive, discover, reveal, earn.
-Those words indicate that, with that action, your reader will get something out of it, and that feeling can lead to a very higher CTA.
+Those words indicate that, with that action, your reader will get something out of it, and that feeling can lead to a very higher CTR.

-One tip that can increase clicks by almost 90% is to have text in first-person, something that doesn't have to be overcomplicated.
+One tip that can increase clicks by almost 90% is to have text in first-person, which doesn't have to be overcomplicated.
 It can be something like "Earn my reward" instead of "Earn a reward."
-Some contexts and some words don't sound so nice in first-person, so you can also try to use second-person, something like "Earn your reward."
+Some contexts and some words don't sound so lovely in first-person, so you can also try to use second-person, something like "Earn your reward."
 This personalization makes your CTA more inviting and more personal.

 It doesn't do any good for your email campaigns to have the best CTAs if your readers are not receiving your email, and it's going straight to the spam folder.
-Taking care of your sender reputation is very important, and you have to follow most rules from CAN-SPAM to avoid a bad fate.
+Taking care of your sender reputation is very important, and you have to follow most rules from CAN-SPAM to avoid an unfortunate fate.
 But you can also suffer damage from invalid emails.

 To prevent it from happening, you have to do constant email validation, so the most precious of your channels don't die out - that would be very detrimental to your business.
-What we call the ultimate digital marketing mistake is to let too many invalid emails to enter your list and keeping them.
+We call the ultimate digital marketing mistake by letting too many invalid emails enter your list and keeping them.
 You should always strive to have only valid emails on your list.

 That's what we provide, by the way.
 What is email validation, you may ask?
 Well, to put it simply: imagine that you have an email list for over one year.
 You started with 0 emails, and now it has 30,000 emails.
 Without validation, you will send emails to all these 30,000 addresses, and some would return - those are invalid emails.
 Over time it's a cost (as mail SaaS are usually pricier when you have tons of emails), and it damages your sender reputation.